-Several other standards, amendments and interpretations apply for the first time in 2019, but do not have an impact on the consolidated financial statements of the Group.
-The Group has not early adopted any standards, interpretations or amendments that have been issued but are not yet effective.
+The Group applied for the first-time certain standards and amendments, which are effective for annual periods beginning on or after 1 January 2020, but they do not have an impact in the consolidated financial statements of the Group.
+The Group has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.